eurostat/GeoDiff/README.md

 (Geometry gains in green, losses in red)

-- **idstab** dataset: The stability of the identifier between two versions of a feature might not respected, by mistake.
+- **idstab** dataset: The stability of the identifier between two versions of a feature might not be respected, by mistake.
 This leads to the detection of superfluous pairs (deletion, insertion) of the same feature, which do not reflect genuine changes of the dataset.
 In general, a pair (deletion, insertion) is not considered as pertinent when both feature versions are the same (or have very similar geometries), but their identifier has changed.
 This datasets contains the change features representing these superflous (deletion, insertion) pairs.
 Those pairs could be either removed if both feature versions are exactly the same, or replaced with a change if these versions are similar.
 The parameter *res* indicates the distance threshold to decide when the geometries are too similar to be considered as representing totally different entities.

 <kbd><img src="https://raw.githubusercontent.com/eurostat/JGiscoTools/master/src/site/changedetection/img/id_stab_issues.png" /></kbd>